rand3289/OutNet/readme.md

 ```

 * OutNetList and OutNetDir run over HTTP to bypass some firewalls and network restrictions.
-Your distributed services do not have to run over HTTP.
+They can run on different port numbers that can change over time.
+Your other services do not have to run over HTTP.
+* OutNetList Response data is binary and is encoded using application octet-stream mime type
+* Design OutNet without protocol identifiers (packet/stream format signature) to be less detectable and less likely to be blocked.
-* OutNetDir does not support HTTP proxies since being behind a proxy prohibits someone from connecting to you.
-OutNetList should have the capability to connect through proxies in the future since it supports exchange of information in addition to queries.
+* OutNetDir does not support HTTP proxies since being behind a proxy prohibits someone from connecting to you and your services.
+OutNetList should have the capability to connect through proxies if it supports exchange of information in addition to queries.

-* Response data is binary and is encoded using application octet-stream mime type
-* Design it without protocol identifiers (packet/stream format signature) to be less detectable and less likely to be blocked.
-* change "running locally" in the text above to "run by the same individual or organization"
+* OutNetList can deny connections to outside IPs if frequency of requests coming from them is high.
 * There is NO e-mail field shared by any services to prevent network-wide spam.

-* When OutNetList starts, it tries to contact all known remote OutNetList and OutNetDir severs.
-It collects their information and public keys.
-Remote OutNetList servers should have the ability to query your server back over the same connection when contacted and send only a "delta" of the information.
-* Should OutNetList allow queries by service type?
-* Should OutNetList support querying by timestamp (all information newer than t seconds)?
-* Should OutNetList allow queries by "public key" or "public key hash"?
-Make a separate service OutNetID for searching "public key <--> IP" mapping?
-* OutNetList becomes a peer list for your other local distributed services.
-They can find peers by querying OutNetList.
-* OutNetList can deny connections to outside IPs if frequency of requests coming from them is high.
+OutNetMsg should be used (see below).

-* OutNetDir and OutNetList can sign the response with their private key and supply a public key for signature verification.
-Response must contain a GMT date/time as part of the signed response.
-Do not provide "time zone" information to increase privacy.
-As another privacy measure, OutNetList and OutNetDir are not required to sign their responses.
+* OutNetDir and OutNetList should sign the response with their private key and supply a public key for signature verification.
+A signed response must contain a GMT date/time stamp.

+* Mechanisms/protocols required to implement these services are HTTP 1.1, UPnP and digital signatures.
 * OutNetList and OutNetDir are capable of "opening a port in your router" via UPnP in order to be accessible from outside of your network.
 * In addition OutNetDir is capable of "opening" additional ports for your distributed services to accept connections.
 * OutNetList (and OutNetDir?) can also tell your other local services the "routable/public/external" IP.
+* OutNetList has a peer list for your other local distributed services.
+They can find peers by querying OutNetList.
 * To support other distributed services OutNet provides a library for signature creation and verification using private and public key.
-(Your private key does not have to be shared with your other services???)
+(Your private key does not have to be shared with your other services)

 * OutNetDir reply should be based on existing standards.
 One such possibility is a modified service URL format in "Service Location Protocol" (section 4.1 of rfc2608) (https://en.wikipedia.org/wiki/Service_Location_Protocol).
 OutNet URLs have to contain routable (public/external) IP addresses instead of host names.
 In addition, one does not want to automatically expose all available local network services on the internet.
 Example: service:msg:http://8.8.8.8:4321/messenger?pub_key_hash=